OscarS05/Trello-like-project-api/README.md

 # Autumn(Trello-like API)

 Autumn is an API for collaborative project management inspired by Trello.
-It is built using **Node.js, Express.js, PostgreSQL, JWT authentication, Redis for caching, Sequelize ORM, and Docker**.
-The project follows **SOLID principles, Clean Architecture, and Domain-Driven Design (DDD)** to ensure maintainability and scalability.
+It is built using **Node.js, Express.js, PostgreSQL, JWT authentication, Redis for caching, Sequelize ORM, BullMQ, and Docker**.
+The project follows **Clean Architecture, and Domain-Driven Design (DDD)** to ensure maintainability and scalability.
 It features authentication management, roles, teams, tasks, attachments, and more.

 ## Documentation API
 - **Swagger UI** available in: /api-docs